zauni/rollup-plugin-openapi/README.md

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default all files are targeted.

-## Known issues

-Currently Vite is not picking up changes in referenced YAML files (using `$ref`) in watch mode.
-Just the imported YAML file is watched correctly by Vite.
-See [issue in Vite repo](https://github.com/vitejs/vite/issues/7024).

 ## Meta

 [LICENSE (MIT)](/LICENSE)